Geovanejn/votaemaus/replit.md

 Preferred communication style: Simple, everyday language.

 ## Recent Changes (November 2, 2025)
-- **Fixed candidate registration bug**: Corrected the `/api/members/non-admins` endpoint to properly exclude members who are already registered as candidates in any position of the current election.
-Previously, the system only excluded members who had already won a position, which allowed members to be added as candidates to multiple positions.
-Since a member can only assume one position, the logic now filters out both winners AND existing candidates from the available members list.
+- **Fixed available members query**: Corrected the frontend query to properly pass the `electionId` parameter as a query string to the `/api/members/non-admins` endpoint.
+Previously, the query was passing the parameter as an object in the queryKey array, which was being converted to `[object Object]` instead of a proper query string.
+This prevented the backend from filtering out members who had already won positions in the current election.
+The fix now properly constructs the URL with query parameters (e.g., `/api/members/non-admins?electionId=123`), ensuring that elected members do not appear in the candidate selection list for subsequent positions.
+- **Removed footer logos**: Removed the UMP Emaús logo footers from the admin and member pages for a cleaner interface.
+The logos are still present in the login page and export results feature where they make sense.

 ## System Architecture